-- a) If it becomes necessary to call an employee back to work from a scheduled vacation, the employee shall be credited with the unused vacation hours and shall have the opportunity to take such remaining vacation leave at a time of the employee's choosing with the Department Head's approval. - b) If an employee leaves the MESA's employment and has unused vacation time, compensation shall be given at the hourly rate times the hours of unused vacation. - c) An employee may elect to take all or part of earned vacation, or may carry over to the next service year all or part of earned vacation.
-No employee will be allowed to maintain a balance of unused vacation leave in excess of twice his/her yearly allowance for the forthcoming year.
+- 1. If it becomes necessary to call an employee back to work from a scheduled vacation, the employee shall be credited with the unused vacation hours and shall have the opportunity to take such remaining vacation leave at a time of the employee's choosing with the Department Head's approval.
+The employee's travel costs incurred for changing travel plans and returning to work shall be reimbursed except in instances of a declared City, State or National emergency. - 2.
+If an employee leaves the MESA's employment and has unused vacation time, compensation shall be given at the hourly rate times the hours of unused vacation. - 3.
+An employee may elect to take all or part of earned vacation, or may carry over to the next service year all or part of earned vacation.
+No employee will be allowed to maintain a balance of unused vacation leave in excess of twice their yearly allowance for the forthcoming year.
 It shall be the responsibility of each employee to insure the full use of vacation leave credits received by scheduling the necessary time off each year.
-An employee who reaches the accumulation maximum will cease to accrue further vacation until his or her balance drops below the maximum.
+An employee who reaches the accumulation maximum will cease to accrue further vacation until their balance drops below the maximum.